 At the time of reporting, 60 students have submitted their names as candidates in the 2018 elections, besting last year’s final total, 40.
 This number is expected to rise, with nominations still open for another week.

 Six students are contesting the position of Union President, recognised as the leading role and representative of the Students’ Union, currently held by ex-Derwent College JCRC Chair Alex Urquhart.
 Last year eight students contested the role, but of that number, five ran as joke candidates, their supposed middle names forming an advertisement for an event to be held in Vanbrugh College’s bar.
-One candidate withdraw from the race hours before the election results.
+One candidate withdrew from the race hours before the election results.

 Five students seek to become the next Academic Officer, a role currently occupied by Julian “JP” Porch.
 The Academic Officer represents students’ academic interests and works with a large team of elected academic representatives to challenge the University of York’s academic agenda.
 After this, three students have expressed their interest to become Activities Officer, the officer responsible for ratified media, student societies and volunteering groups, currently held by Mikey Collinson.